 Italy’s Golden Visa offers four investment options among which are the purchase of Italian government bonds, investment in a limited company, in an innovative start-up, and contribution to the philanthropic initiative.

-The most popular option is an investment in a philanthropic organisation and requires at least €1,000,000.
+The most popular option is an investment in a philanthropic organisation which requires at least €1,000,000.

 The Netherlands Golden Visa requires investing at least €1,250,000 in a special fund, a venture capital company, or a contractual joint venture that invests in a company in the Netherlands.